OBF/GSoC/00_ideas.md

 #### Languages and skill

 cwltool is written and tested for Python 2.7.
+Python 3 experience, familiarity with unit and continious testing is desired.

 #### Code